 Meals with family: Invite grandparents to join their grandkids for breakfast or lunch and offer a special treat such as donuts or cookies.
 Kids adore having visitors, so this is a sure hit.
 For those who have grandparents out of town, offer the option to have another special relative visit, so no one feels left out.

 Letters of love: Whether they live near or far, have preschoolers draw portraits of their grandparents and then help them write their favorite thing about them.
-Add personalized stickers like the free Color Portrait Stickers that Lifetouch Preschool Portraits offers to anyone who schedules a Picture Day.
+Add personalized stickers like the free Arts and Crafts Stickers that Lifetouch Preschool Photography offers to anyone who schedules a Picture Day.

 Handprint art: Grandparents love mementos of their favorite little people, and handprint art is the perfect way to capture a moment in time.
 Plus, the options are virtually endless!
 Have kids add handprints to terra-cotta pots.
 Add handprints to paper and then draw in details of an animal, such as a bird or a fish.
 Use red paint for the handprint and dot with black fingerprints to form a berry.
 Then add the words, "I love you berry much!"